zero-one-security/research/norwegian-smb-incidents/data/sources.md

 - **Frequency framing forbidden:** do not claim small firms are hit most often;
   the survey shows the opposite by raw count.
 Use preparedness, underreporting (only 24 % reported), and disproportionate consequence.
-- **Nordlo appeal status:** the 28.09.2023 judgment is the cited primary; confirm no reversing appeal before final publication (a 2025 "Btec v.
-Nordlo" document exists in the trail and must be checked).
+- **Nordlo appeal status — checked 2026-06-19:** the 2025 "Btec v.
+Nordlo"
+  document is a SEPARATE case (Btec AS v Nordlo, THOS-2024-65519, dom 20.06.2025), not an appeal of the cited 28.09.2023 judgment.
+Same court reached the same result (Nordlo frifunnet; Btec awarded 8 280 kr and ordered to pay Nordlo's costs of 2 152 570 kr), which corroborates the principle.
+The cited 2023 judgment stands.